Peng-Rao/ACA_notes/main.typ

 #figure(image("figures/finite-state-machine.jpg", width: 80%))

-Table containing 1 bit for each entry that says whether the branch was recently *taken* or *not taken*.
-Table indexed by the lower portion k-bit of the address of the branch instruction.
+Table containing 1 bit for each entry that says whether the branch was recently *taken* or *not taken*. *Table indexed by* the lower portion k-bit of the address of the branch instruction.
 (For locality reasons, we would expect that the most significant bits of the branch address are not changed.)

-The table has *no tags* (every access is a hit) and the prediction bit may have been put there by another branch with the same low-order address bits: but it doesn' matter.
+The table has *no tags* (every access is a hit) and the prediction bit may have been put there by another branch with the same low-order address bits: but it doesn't matter.
 The prediction is just a hint!

 The misprediction occurs when the prediction is incorrect for that branch.